+91 92 58 700 600 info@neodermatologist.com

 Emotional Impact on Siblings

-1. Encourage open and honest conversations about the ringworm infection, its treatment and prevention.
+1. Encourage open and honest conversations about the ringworm infection, how to treat and cure ringworm and its prevention.

 2. Dedicate some specific quality time to the unaffected children to reassure them and strengthen your bond with them.